 - Morgan Stanley and Citi, as joint book running managers, in the $2.4 billion notes offering by Harris Corporation, a maker of communications equipment for defense, government, broadcast and wireless applications, to finance in part its proposed $4.75 billion acquisition of Exelis, Inc., a developer of information systems for aerospace, defense, surveillance, air traffic and cyber security applications.

-- The Walt Disney Company, a diversified international entertainment and media enterprise, in numerous offerings, including its $1.3 billion senior notes offering, its $4 billion U.S. and euro medium term notes and commercial paper programs, and its $1 billion senior notes offering on September 17, 2001, which re-opened the U.S. capital markets after the September 11 tragedies.
+- The Walt Disney Company in numerous offerings, including its $1.3 billion senior notes offering; its $4 billion U.S. and Euro medium term notes and commercial paper programs; and its $1 billion senior notes offering on September 17, 2001, which re-opened the U.S. capital markets after the September 11 tragedies.

-- Citi, Bank of America Merrill Lynch, Barclays, Goldman Sachs and Morgan Stanley, as joint book running managers, in a $525 million high yield bond offering for HealthSouth Corporation, an owner and operator of inpatient rehabilitative hospitals.
+- Citi, Goldman Sachs, Morgan Stanley and other major financial institutions, as joint book running managers, in a $525 million high yield bond offering for HealthSouth Corporation, an owner and operator of inpatient rehabilitative hospitals.